How to Clean an Enameled Cast Iron Dutch Oven

 Firstly make sure your cookware is cool before you start cleaning.
 Handwashing with warm soapy water is recommended.

 Using a dishwashing cleaner void of citrus juices is the best.
-The citrus will over time dull the exterior glossiness of your enamel cast iron dutch oven.
+The citrus will over time dull the exterior glossiness of your enamel cast iron Dutch oven.

 Top Tip – My favorite way of avoiding burnt-on food is to use parchment paper liners.
 Especially when cooking any dish which involves fruit like applesauce or desserts they really do stop the food from sticking to the inside of the Dutch oven.
 Check out the one I use the most at Amazon Lodge cast iron cleaner.